servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 - But not the output of `Get("x")`, which wasn't used in any of `Combine` calls in this example.

-That's basically it on `KeepAliveTime`.
+That's basically it on `MinCacheDuration`.

 A few tips on how to use it:

 * You should apply it mainly to the final outputs - i.e. compute methods that are either exposed via API or used in your UI.
-* Applying it to other compute methods is fine too, though keep in mind that whatever is used by top level methods with `KeepAliveTime` is anyway cached for the same period, so probably you don't need this.
+* Applying it to other compute methods is fine too, though keep in mind that whatever is used by top level methods with `MinCacheDuration` is anyway cached for the same period, so probably you don't need this.
 * And in general, keep in mind that ideally you want to "recompose" or aggregate the outputs of compute methods rather than "rewrite".